Amazon beats quarterly revenue estimates, cloud growth lags

-:Amazon.com topped Wall Street estimates for quarterly revenue on Thursday, as strong sales over the holiday shopping season boosted its retail business, helping offset weakness in the cloud computing unit.
+:Amazon.com posted sales in last year's final quarter that topped Wall Street estimates on Thursday, as a strong holiday shopping season boosted its retail business, but investors drove shares down due to weakness in the cloud computing unit.

+Amazon's shares fell 3.5 per cent in extended trade after the report, erasing about $90 billion worth of stock market value.

 The company's cloud unit, Amazon Web Services (AWS), reported a 19 per cent rise in revenue to $28.79 billion, falling short of estimates of $28.87 billion, according to data compiled by LSEG.
 Amazon joins smaller cloud providers Microsoft and Google in reporting weak cloud numbers.

-The cloud weakness comes at a time when investors have grown increasingly impatient with Big Tech's multibillion-dollar capital spending and are hungry for returns from the hefty AI investments.
+The cloud weakness comes at a time when investors have grown increasingly impatient with Big Tech's multibillion-dollar capital spending and are hungry for returns from hefty investments in AI.

+Competitors Microsoft and Google parent Alphabet both posted slowing cloud growth in last year’s fourth quarter, sending shares lower.
+The companies, along with Meta Platforms, said costs to develop infrastructure for artificial intelligence software were behind sharply higher anticipated capital expenditures for 2025, a total of around $230 billion between them.

 Still, Amazon's retail business helped offset the cloud weakness, with the company reporting online sales growth of 7 per cent in the quarter to $75.56 billion.
 That compared with estimates of $74.55 billion.